 USPTO patenting actions may also include many other things such as: submittals, petitions, and actions.
 Contact Carson Patents.
 We offer help with any patent or patent application action.

 - Restriction Practice (proper responses to restriction office actions)

 - Double Patenting

 - Terminal Disclaimers

 Online Patent Prosecution – Patent Petitions

 Patent Center controls electronic application filing at the USPTO.
 Correspondingly, filing an application in Patent Center requires an online account.
 The account will also permit tracking of the application.
 An online account is available for free on the Patent Center page.

-Patent help for patent prosecution services, starting at – $399.
+Patent help for responding to USPTO Office Actions from a USPTO licensed patent lawyer, starting at – $1200.